Gabriel-Floricel/Gabriel-GitHub/README.md

 ## Cats-API

-My first experimentation with making fetch calls to an API from backend server
+Here I am making fetch calls to an API from a backend server (get, post, delete).

 For more details, [click here!](https://github.com/Gabriel-Floricel/Cats-API)